thelastpickle/cassandra-medusa/docs/azure_blobs_setup.md

 ```

-Place this file on all Cassandra nodes running medusa under `/etc/medusa/`and set the rigths appropriately so that onyl users running Medusa can read/modify it.
+Place this file on all Apache Cassandra™ nodes running medusa under `/etc/medusa/`and set the rigths appropriately so that onyl users running Medusa can read/modify it.

 ### Create a container